junh1024/Reaper-Surround/README.md

 VST Compatibility for windows is achieved through ReaJS.
 You can then run some FX in your favorite DAW (surround FX may not work in some hosts) or even live in APO Equalizer.

 1. Install Reaplugs 64bit https://www.reaper.fm/reaplugs/ into "C:\Program Files\VSTPlugIns"
-2. Navigate into that directory , and search for "reajs.ini"
+2. Navigate into that directory , and create "reajs.ini" &/ "reajs_64.ini" as instructed by "reajs_info.txt"
-3. Open "reajs.ini" and change the file to these if using surround.
+3. Open the ini and change the file to these if using surround.
 Use 8 for 7.1.
 ```
 inputs=6    ; number of audio inputs (0-64)
 outputs=6    ; number of audio outputs (0-64)
 ```
-4. Extract [this zip](https://github.com/junh1024/Reaper-Surround/archive/master.zip) into "JS\Effects\"
+4. Extract [this zip](https://github.com/junh1024/Reaper-Surround/archive/master.zip) into your [REAPER Effects](#introduction) folder
+5. add/change rootpath in the ini file to your REAPER Effects folder.
+Strings must be double quoted.
-5. Load ReaJS into your host and select your FX
+5. load reaJS into your host and select the Effects

 ### AAX Compatibility
 AAX Compatibility for Pro Tools windows is limited due to the FILM order for channels and limited options for channel count.
 I haven't tested this.